This is fostered by the combined abilities of our directors who strive to honour the Foundations long history.

 Sir Christopher was a member of the Prime Minister’s advisory Council for Science and Technology until 2016 and was a member of the governing body of the UK’s Technology Strategy Board (Innovate UK) as well as a member of the Council of the Engineering and Physical Sciences Research Council for six years.
 He was President of Universities UK from 2013-15 and Vice-President and Chair of UUK’s Employability, Business and Industry Policy Committee for five years.
 He was a member of the Council for Industry and Higher Education and Chair of Higher Education Research Opportunities (HERO) Ltd from 2006-8.
 He has previously been a Patron of Surrey Youth Focus and was Chair of the Daphne Jackson Trust from 2005-9.
 He was a Governor of the Royal Surrey County Hospital NHS Trust.

 He has been a Non-Executive of several companies and advises several others.
 He is a consultant for international technology companies and governments.
 He has previously held the posts of Chief Executive Officer at Filtronic plc; Head of School and personal Chair of Microwave Engineering in the School of Electronic and Electrical Engineering at the University of Leeds; Senior Staff Scientist at M/A-COM Inc. in the USA, Lecturer at the University of York and Applications Engineer at Mullard Ltd.

 He holds a number of awards from the Royal Academy of Engineering, the European Microwave Association and the IEEE.
 He has received Honorary Degrees from the universities of Leeds, Surrey, Strathclyde and City.
 He has published 8 books and over 350 technical papers.

-Sir Alan is a former Chairman of the Engineering and Physical Sciences Research Council, a past President of the Institution of Electrical Engineers and Chairman of the Engineering Council.
-He has served as Pro-Chancellor of the University of Surrey and on a number of national committees including the Government’s Advisory Committee on Science and Technology.
+He is a former Chairman of the Engineering and Physical Sciences Research Council, the Engineering Council and the Royal Commission for the Exhibition of 1851.
+He has served as Pro-Chancellor of the University of Surrey and on a number of national committees including the UK Advisory Committee on Science and Technology.
 Sir Alan is a Fellow the Royal Academy of Engineering and the Royal Society and has been awarded honorary doctorates from nine UK universities.